SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 caused by the coarseness of the grid or possible contamination by picked noise.
 Therefore, a location program (LocSAT) is run in order to try a location and test if the set of picks indeed forms a consistent hypocenter.
-If the pick residual RMS is too large, an improvement is attempted by excluding each of the contributing picks once to test if a reduction in RMS can be achieved.
+If the pick residual :term:`RMS` is too large, an improvement is attempted by excluding each of the contributing picks once to test if a reduction in RMS can be achieved.
-If the new origin meets all requirements, it is accepted as new seismic event location.[[br]]The grid points are specified in a text file "grid.txt".
+If the new origin meets all requirements, it is accepted as new seismic event location.

+The grid points are specified in a text file "grid.txt".
 The default file shipped with scautoloc defines a grid with globally even distributed points at the surface, and depth points confined to regions of known deep seismicity.
 It may be modified, but should not comprise too many